Ginger Root Tea

 How to Serve: Honey is a very popular choice with this beverage.
-Lemon may be considered too.
-However, Ginger Root Tea is best served as it is.
+Lemon juice may be considered too.
+However, this fresh Ginger Root Tea is best served as it is.

 Colour in Cup: Pale yellow liquor, light in tone.

 Benefits of Ginger Root Tea: Feeling a little under the weather?
 Ginger Root Tea is, without a doubt, the answer.
 The antioxidant and antibacterial effects of ginger, both as a standalone ingredient and as a herbal infusion - are well established.
-It is known to fight nausea, soothe stomach aches and generally improve digestive health while relieving symptoms associated with the common cold and / or flu.
+It is known to fight nausea, reduce motion sickness, being an anti inflammatory, soothe stomach aches and generally improve digestive health while relieving symptoms associated with the common cold and / or flu.